Analysis: Seven things we learned about the Seahawks from the NFL combine

 Cowherd acknowledged the rumor he heard was on the “entertainment side.’’
 So yes, the consensus here is that Cowherd likely heard something but that when it comes to Wilson’s Seahawks future, whatever he heard doesn’t mean anything.

-As for where things stand with Wilson, the status remains quo.
+As for where things stand with Wilson, the status quo remains.

-Wilson’s agent, Mark Rodgers, attended the Combine, and it’s thought he met with the Seahawks to at least talk preliminarily about an extension of Wilson’s deal, which runs through the 2019 season.
+Wilson’s agent, Mark Rodgers, attended the combine, and it’s thought he met with the Seahawks to at least talk preliminarily about an extension of Wilson’s deal, which runs through the 2019 season.

 But Clark and other impending immediate free agents remain the most urgent matter and any real serious heavy lifting on Wilson’s contract won’t likely come until the spring and/or summer, something we’re written a few times now is the Seahawks’ typical timeline for extensions.